 1) Don’t Just Sit at Your Desk

-When we’re at the office, it’s typically easy to get up and walk around including the act of actually getting to work every day.
-When we’re at home, it’s all too easy to roll out of bed and sit down at your desk or couch for a prolonged period of time.
+It’s certainly easy to get up and walk around when we’re at the office, including the act of actually getting to work every day.
+But the opposite is true when we’re at home.
+It’s all too tempting to roll out of bed and sit down at your desk or couch for a prolonged period of time.

-Instead, try to get up and move at least once every few hours or incorporate some exercise into your daily routine.
+To prevent this from becoming a habit try to get up and move at least once every few hours, or incorporate some exercise into your daily routine.
 You’ll be thankful you did later.

 2) Still “Commute” to Work

 Creating separation between your home and work life can be difficult, especially if you have a family at home.
-To create more of a separation between home and work, you should still build in some time between.
-Typically, our commute serves this function.
-Instead, go for a walk before you start work and after you finish.
-Or, in the evening, chat with a friend about anything other than work or spend time with your loved ones.
+To create more of a separation between home and work you should build in some time between the two.
+Our daily commute usually serves this function which is why it’s important to still go for a walk before and after work.
+If the weather isn’t great take time to chat with a friend about anything other than work or spend time with your loved ones.

 3) Communicate Clear Expectations

-When you’re working from home, it can be easy to get distracted which can contribute to stress.
+It’s no secret that working from home is full of distractions and leads to a long and exhausting workday.
 This is especially true if you have kids around who are home from school.
 When possible, ask others not to disturb you when you’re in your dedicated workspace.
 This doesn’t mean you can’t engage with them during your breaks, however.
 When all else fails, the universal “leave me alone” sign is always wearing headphones.